 There’s nothing like the beauty of natural stone when it comes to adding color, texture, detail, and interest to a room.
 Stone has been used in home interiors for centuries not only for its durability and function, but also for its beauty and timeless elegance.

 Today, there are more options and ways to use stone in your interior design than ever before.
-As an accent wall, stone veneer tiles make a beautiful statement that take everyone’s attention, creating both a backdrop and a focal point for your room.
-Check out these seven ideas for using natural stone accent walls in your home.
+As stone accent wall, stone veneer tiles make a beautiful statement that take everyone’s attention, creating both a backdrop and a focal point for your room.
+Check out these 7 ways to use stone accent walls in your interior design

 1. TV Backdrop